 Axiom Space CEO Michael T. Suffredini was previously the program manager for the International Space Station from 2005 to 2015.[8]
 After retiring from NASA, Suffredini and Kam Ghaffarian started Axiom Space to target the emerging commercial spaceflight market.
 Ghaffarian is an engineer and entrepreneur who sold his company, Stinger Ghaffarian Technologies, Inc., a large NASA contractor, to KBR in 2018.[9]
 Ghaffarian is also the Executive Chairman of Quantum Space.

-The company was selected by NASA to provide the first commercial destination module on the International Space Station.[10]
-Axiom Space also announced in March 2020 a contract with SpaceX to fly commercial astronauts to the International Space Station via Falcon 9 and Crew Dragon scheduled for March 2022; the launch took place on 8 April 2022[11] and the crew returned on 25 April.[12]
+The company was selected by NASA to provide the first commercial destination module on the ISS.[10]
+Axiom Space also announced in March 2020 a contract with SpaceX to fly commercial astronauts to the ISS via Falcon 9 and Crew Dragon scheduled for March 2022; the launch took place on 8 April 2022[11] and the crew returned on 25 April.[12]

-The modules constructed by Axiom Space are designed to attach to the Harmony forward port with the intent to demonstrate an ability to commercially provide services and products in the low Earth orbit economy.
+The modules constructed by Axiom Space are designed to commercially provide services and products in the low Earth orbit economy.
 The "Axiom Segment" of the station was planned, as of January 2020[update], to include a node module to act as a connector, a research and manufacturing facility, a crew habitat, and a "large-windowed" module for viewing the Earth.[17]
+In December 2024, Axiom Space revised their station assembly plans to require only the first module, the Payload Power Thermal Module (PPTM), to dock with the ISS before separating in 2028 to join with the Habitat One (Hab-1) module in a separate orbit.[18]

 The interior of Axiom Station was designed in 2018 by French architect Philippe Starck.
 Renderings of the habitat show a chamber with walls that are covered with tufted padding and studded with hundreds of colour-changing LEDs.[21]
 Axiom Space has publicly stated an intent to maintain at least one astronaut in the station continuously,[when?] who will be assigned to take care of research projects and station repairs.[22]
 This includes amenities like high-speed Wi-Fi, video screens, picture windows, and a glass-walled cupola.[23]